 This dal recipe is very simple, just follow the steps below:

-- Cook the lentils: Rinse brown lentils and put in a pressure cooker with around 3.5 cups of water.
-Add half of the total salt that you will be using in the recipe along with turmeric powder.
+- Cook the lentils: Rinse brown lentils and put them in a pressure cooker with around 3.5 cups of water.
+Add a dash of salt and turmeric powder.
 The remaining half of the salt will be used later while tempering the dal.
-Put on the lid of the pressure cooker and cook dal until 3 whistles on medium flame.
+Put on the lid of the pressure cooker and cook dal till 3 whistles on medium heat.
 You can also cook it in a regular pot but then it will take more time i.e. around 1 hour to cook the lentils.
-If using a regular pot soak the lentils in water for atleast 1 hour and add more water around 6-7 cups (preferably hot water) to cook.
+If using a regular pot soak the lentils in water for at least an hour and add more water around 6-7 cups (preferably hot water) to cook.

-- Prepare tadka (temper): While the dal is getting cooked, we will prepare the tadka.
+- Prepare tadka (temper): While the dal is getting cooked, prepare tadka.
 For that, heat oil in a pan.
 Add cumin seeds and when they start spluttering add chopped garlic.
-Saute until it starts turning golden brown.
+Saute until it starts turning brown.
 We don't want raw or less cooked garlic in our tadka.
-Next, add onion and cook until onion also turns golden brown.
-Add powdered spices and saute for around 30 seconds on medium flame.
+Next, add onion and cook until the onion also starts turning brown.
+Add powdered spices and saute for around 30 seconds on medium heat.
 Spices get burned very quickly so don't leave them unattended.
-Quickly add chopped tomatoes, green chilies, and remaining salt.
-Salt helps in faster cooking of tomatoes.
+Add chopped tomatoes, green chilies, and the remaining salt.
+Salt helps in the faster cooking of tomatoes.
 Cook until the tomatoes turn soft and mushy.

-- Mixing everything: Finally, add cooked dal to the pan, mix, and let it simmer with spices for a few minutes.
-If you feel the dal is too thick add some boiling water to adjust the consistency, if you feel the dal is too runny simmer uncovered on high flame until you get the desired consistency .
-Switch off the stove.
+- Mixing everything: Finally, add cooked dal to the pan, mix, and let it simmer for a few minutes.
+If the dal is too thick add some hot water to adjust the consistency.
+If the dal is too runny simmer uncovered on high heat until you get the desired consistency.
+Turn off the heat.
 Add lemon juice and roughly chopped cilantro.
 Mix everything and enjoy!

 If you have just started using lentils in your kitchen, you might get confused by the huge variety.